iLert/docs/integrations/prtg.md

 ---
-description: Create alerts in iLert from PRTG notifications.
+description: Create alerts in ilert from PRTG notifications.
 ---

 # PRTG Network Monitor Integration

-With PRTG integration, you can easily integrate PRTG with iLert and extend your existing PRTG monitoring with SMS, push and voice notifications as well as on-call schedules from iLert.
+With PRTG integration, you can easily integrate PRTG with ilert and extend your existing PRTG monitoring with SMS, push and voice notifications as well as on-call schedules from ilert.

-## In iLert: Create PRTG alert source <a href="#create-alarm-source" id="create-alarm-source"></a>
+## In ilert: Create PRTG alert source <a href="#create-alarm-source" id="create-alarm-source"></a>

 1. Go to **Alert sources** and click on **Add a new alert source**
 2. Enter a name for your alert source (e.g. "PRTG") and select your desired escalation policy.